 Wooden frames are endlessly versatile and will suit just about all interior schemes.
 They can be whatever you need them to be: traditional with hand-turned spindles or modern and made from simple planks.
 Shop our Zeitraum collection for effortless designs in walnut or cherry, or our E15 collection for considered designs in oak.

 A leather bed radiates pure luxury.
-Treat yourself to a Poltrona Frau design upholstered in the unique and desirable leathers from their Heritage collection – the Jackie Bed is a truly beautiful design.
+Treat yourself to a Poltrona Frau design upholstered in the unique and desirable leathers from their Heritage collection.
 Also see the Cassina collection for innovative designs from Rodolfo Dordoni.

 If your bed needs to work on another level, we have a large selection of designs that should satisfy all needs.
 If you rely on your bed for additional storage we have a collection of beds that are raised high enough to fit storage boxes underneath.